Wendy Jans

 Wendy Jans (born 14 June 1983, in Bree, Belgium) is a Belgian professional snooker and pool player.
-She has won the IBSF World Snooker Championship for women seven times.
+She has won the IBSF World Snooker Championship for women nine times.
 She reached her first women's world final at the 2022 World Women's Snooker Championship, but lost 5–6 to Nutcharut Wongharuthai on the final black ball.

 Career

 Jans has won multiple national, European and World snooker titles.
-She won the Belgian national title seventeen times between 1998 and 2019.
+She won the Belgian national title nineteen times between 1998 and 2023.

-She has won a record twelve European Billiards and Snooker Association Ladies Championship titles, including six consecutive titles from 2013 to 2018, and the IBSF World Ladies Snooker Championship in 2006, 2012, 2013, 2014, 2015, 2016, 2017.
+She has won a record twelve European Billiards and Snooker Association Ladies Championship titles, including six consecutive titles from 2013 to 2018, and the IBSF World Ladies Snooker Championship in 2006, 2012, 2013, 2014, 2015, 2016, 2017, 2021, 2022.
 Having beaten Waratthanun Sukritthanes in the 2017 IBSF World Snooker Championship final to win her seventh title, Jans lost 2–5 to her in the 2018 final.

 Jans, Reanne Evans and Anita Rizzuti all took part in the 2010 World Open, playing against men.
 Jans lost 1–3 to Simon Bedford in the first round.
 Jans and Ng On-yee were the two women competitors in the mixed singles snooker at the 2017 World Games, held in Wrocław.
 Jans lost 1–3 to Declan Brennans in her first match.

 At the 2022 World Women's Snooker Championship, Jans defeated 12-time champion Reanne Evans 4–1 in the quarter-finals.
 She advanced to reach her first women's world final, but lost 5–6 to Nutcharut Wongharuthai on the final black ball.